NerdLang/nerd/README.md

 * You need to have GCC installed on your machine and registered in your path to compile.

+## Testing your installation

+You can test your installation by running `npm run njs_test`

 ## Windows

 You can install Mingw for Windows here : https://osdn.net/projects/mingw/downloads/68260/mingw-get-setup.exe/